lh3/bwa/README-alt.md

 This will generate the following files:

-* `out.aln.sam.gz`: unsorted alignments with ALT-aware mapping quality.
+* `out.aln.bam`: unsorted alignments with ALT-aware mapping quality.
 In this file, one read may be placed on multiple overlapping ALT contigs at the same time even if the read is mapped better to some contigs than others.
 This makes it possible to analyze each contig independent of others.